SR0920/Disco/README.md

-# [ICLR 2026] Disco: Densely-overlapping Cell Instance Segmentation via Adjacency-aware Collaborative Coloring
+# Disco: Densely-overlapping Cell Instance Segmentation via Adjacency-aware Collaborative Coloring

-This repository contains the supplementary materials for our ICLR 2026 submission, "Beyond Bipartite Constraints: Dynamic Conflict-aware Coloring for Complex Cell Instance Segmentation (Disco)".
+This repository contains the supplementary materials for our submission, "Disco: Densely-overlapping Cell Instance Segmentation via Adjacency-aware Collaborative Coloring".

-Our work introduces a novel framework, `Disco`, designed to address the fundamental challenges of instance segmentation in dense, topologically complex cellular tissues.
-The core of `Disco` is a "divide and conquer" strategy, featuring two innovative mechanisms: **"Explicit Marking"** for conflict-aware label generation and **"Implicit Disambiguation"** for robust, end-to-end constrained optimization.
+Our work introduces a novel framework Disco, designed to address the fundamental challenges of instance segmentation in dense, topologically complex cellular tissues.
+The core of Disco is a "divide and conquer" strategy, featuring two innovative mechanisms: **"Explicit Marking"** for conflict-aware label generation and **"Implicit Disambiguation"** for robust, end-to-end constrained optimization.

 ---